 For Funtoo Monthly Support, if you wish to change your support level or cancel your support, simply contact us and we will apply the changes to take effect before the next billing cycle.
 Monthly Support is non-refundable.

-To change your subscription, or if you have any questions regarding your subscription, please contact Daniel Robbins at email@example.com.
+To change your subscription, or if you have any questions regarding your subscription, please contact container support at firstname.lastname@example.org.

 VPS Usage Rules

 Please read these policies and make sure you understand them.
 This is not an exhaustive list.

 The VPS is for your personal use.
 No reselling.

 There is currently no Web panel - these servers will be set up using my own automated tool and you will be provided with ssh access.
 We can periodically reload VPS images as needed.